The Black Cap: 20th century

 In the winter of 1965–66 the pub became predominantly known for a homosexual clientele, and in the later 20th century it became known for its drag queen cabaret, and promoted itself as the "Palladium of drag".
 Drag acts under the 'Baton' of Tony Page, who became the first Resident Compére from 1969 until 1976 and Resident Duo Frankie Rae and David Thallon, Hinge and Bracket started their careers at the pub.
+Paul O'Grady has stated that his debut as the drag act Lily Savage was on the afternoon of 7 October 1978 at the Black Cap; he wrote that during his act, he mimed the words to Barbra Streisand's "Nobody Makes a Pass at Me" from the show Pins and Needles.

 In the 1970s the regular compère at the Black Cap was a drag performer called Shane, who sang and introduced the acts.
 (There is a film, featuring Shane and others, listed on the BFI website called “Black Cap Drag”.)
 A regular performer at The Black Cap was Rex Jameson's drag persona, Mrs Shufflewick.
 A performance was recorded there in 1972.
 Rex Jameson was a variety artist who hit the big time in the 1950s and 1960s, and went on to attract audiences in the 1970s.
 The character Mrs Shufflewick was celebrated by artists such as Danny La Rue, Roy Hudd, Bob Monkhouse, Barry Cryer and Barry Humphries.
 Mrs Shufflewick appeared weekly for Sunday lunch during the 1970s.
 A Hammond organ played by Frankie Rae and drum kit played by David Thallon took pride of place on a tiny stage upon which Mrs Shufflewick performed two shows, usually with fellow-artiste Marc Fleming.
 Sunday crowds were large and included Charles Hawtrey, Barry Humphries and Barry Cryer.